Mr Burton: Production

 The project was announced in February 2024 with Marc Evans directing from a script written by Tom Bullough and Josh Hyams.
 Ed Talfan and Hannah Thomas are producers for Severn Screen, with Trevor Matthews producing for Brookstreet Pictures and Josh Hyams producing for Promise Pictures.
 The film also has finance from BBC Wales and Ffilm Cymru Wales, in partnership with Creative Wales.

 In May 2024, Harry Lawtey was cast as a young Richard Jenkins.
-Toby Jones is cast as Mr Burton, the school teacher who had a profound effect on the life of his pupil and became Jenkins' legal guardian, resulting in Jenkins changing his name to Richard Burton.
+Toby Jones was cast as Mr Burton, the school teacher who had a profound effect on the life of his pupil and became Jenkins' legal guardian, resulting in Jenkins changing his name to Richard Burton.
 Lesley Manville was cast as Mr Burton's landlady, with Aimee-Ffion Edwards and Aneurin Barnard as young Jenkins' sister and brother-in-law.

 Principal photography began in July 2024 for a 2025 release to mark the centenary of Richard Burton's birth.
 Filming was completed in August 2024.

 Composer John Hardy is the nephew of Robert Hardy, lifelong friend of Richard Burton.
 The score was recorded by the BBC National Orchestra of Wales at the Wales Millennium Centre in December 2024.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 9 critics, indicating "generally favorable" reviews.
+Peter Bradshaw of The Guardian gave the film three out of five stars.

 Accolades

 The film received four nominations at the 2025 BAFTA Cymru Awards, including nominations in the Best Actor category for Lawtey, and in the Sound, Editing, and Photography categories.
 Subsequently, the award for Best Photography and Lighting - fiction; was won by Stuart Biddlecombe for the film.
+It was nominated for Outstanding British Film at the 79th British Academy Film Awards.